Optimization of CNOT circuits on limited connectivity architecture: Size optimization on General graph

-Now we prove the row additions is indeed $O\left(n^2/s\right)$.
-Since any $k$ vertices has a $O(k)$-size 2-approximate minimum Steiner tree, the number of vertices in 2-approximate minimum Steiner trees in Steps (2) and (17) in Algorithm \textbf{SBE} are both $O(k)$.
-Hence the number of row additions is less than
+Now we prove the number of row additions is indeed $O\left(n^2/s\right)$.
+Since any $k$ vertices have an $O(k)$-size 2-approximate minimum Steiner tree, the number of vertices in 2-approximate minimum Steiner trees in Steps \ref{step:ini_steiner} and \ref{step:while_inner2} in Algorithm \textbf{SBE} are both $O(k)$.
+Hence the number of row additions is equal to